Introduce Vietnamese weasel coffee and its unique appeal.

 According to published papers (author Thu Hoa), many different types of mink can be found in Indonesia, the Philippines, Vietnam, and southern China.
 Carnivores make up the majority of these weasels.

-Only ferrets in Buon Ma Thuot, Vietnam, and Indonesia enjoy eating fruit, with the most luscious, ripe coffee berries topping the list.
+Only ferrets in Buon Ma Thuot, Vietnam, and Indonesia enjoys eating fruit, with the most luscious, ripe coffee berries topping the list.
 The weasel feeds at a unique time, from 10 a.m. to 0 p.m., the ideal time for all species.

 The digestive system flavor coffees